 We have a no-smoking policy.
 We display notices and posters around the setting to inform staff and visitors of this policy.

 First Aid

-There are three members of staff in the Early Years Department currently who have pediatric First Aid Training (12 hours).
+All members of staff in the Early Years Department hold current Pediatric First Aid Training.

 Implementation of the policy.
 The Headteacher and appropriate staff must: